CNURobotics/flex_bt_turtlebot2_demo/README.md

   * `Turtlebot2 Nav2 Multi-BTs`
     * Basic navigation using multiple separate BTs

-  * `Turtlebot2 Patrol`
-    * Allows user to input location of charging station and multiple waypoints to patrol using RVIZ.
-    * Patrols and periodically moves to recharge station
-    * This uses a battery status topic.
-A simple simulated battery drain and charge can be run with:
-      * `ros2 launch flex_bt_turtlebot2_demo_bringup turtlebot_sim_battery.launch.py use_sim_time:=True `

   * `Turtlebot2 Patrol and Investigate`
     * Allows user to input location of charging station and multiple waypoints to patrol using RVIZ.